xinlingl/Perturb-Seq-Analysis/README.md

 # Perturb-Seq-Analysis

-Goal: Develop a pipeline to analyze perturb-seq data and identify the effect of perturbation on gene expression using linear regression model.
-The pipeline was then used to study genes that function in cell cycle regulation of human leukemia cell lines.
+Goal: Develop a pipeline to analyze Perturb-Seq data.
+The pipeline was then used to test genes that function in cell cycle regulation of human leukemia cell lines.
 <br />

 Please read project report.pdf for more information about our pipeline.